Cube in the Time of Covid with Rotisserie Draft

 - Tallies and graphs game and match wins

-To use the template fill in two sets of blanks:
+To use the template fill in two blanks on the “Setup” sheet:

 The overview sheet has some blanks intended for information for your players.
 Use it for a primer, a link to your group’s Discord, or to clarify the rules of the draft.